FreddieHong19/Open5x/README.md

 There are other amazing works happening around 5-axis 3D printing.
 Please refer to [Other works](Other_works.md) to add your multi-axis project submit a pull request and it will be added onto the list

-The most recent iteration of the open5x has been implmented on 1) Prusa i3, and 2) E3D Toolchanger.
+The most recent iteration of the open5x has been implmented on E3D's toolchanger by @Brendonbuild.
+Stp files for design can be found in this repository.

+1) Prusa i3, and 2) E3D Toolchanger.

 Please check out #open5x, especially @Brendonbuild 's work on open5x on twitter!
 There is also ongoing development of free to employ non-planar and 5-axis G-code producer called fullcontrol.xyz by Andy Gleadall